nxp-imx-support/nxp-cst-signer/README.md

 Note:
 - The benfit of using this is that it protects private key from exposure.
 - Make sure that you use a have a recoverable backup of your private key.
+And consult the manual from pkcs11 key
 - The solution protects the private key from exposure of normal usage.

-PKCS#11 is expeimental support is added for linux, append --pkcs11 In order for this to work, PKCS11_MODULE_PATH must be set before invoking
+PKCS#11 is experimental support is added for linux, append --pkcs11 In order for this to work, PKCS11_MODULE_PATH must be set before invoking

 ----